Calendar icon November 16, 2023

 6. Check criminal record with multi-state search

 When it comes to tenant screening, one crucial aspect is conducting a criminal record check that includes a multi-state history report.
-This step is vital to safeguard you and your team from legal headaches or disruption down the road.
+This step is vital to safeguard you and your team from legal headaches or disruptions down the road.
 A multi-state search provides a broader view of an applicant's history, as it covers more than just the state they currently reside in or are applying from.
 This is particularly important because individuals may have lived or committed offenses in different states.

 By implementing a comprehensive background check that spans multiple states, you can uncover any criminal history that might not be evident in a local or state-only check.
 This process helps in making informed decisions about potential tenants, ensuring you're not inadvertently overlooking important information that could affect the security of your property or the neighborhood.
 Of course, this doesn't mean denying anyone with a criminal record.
 Fair housing laws will have established rules on this that property managers should know well for their area.